christianb93/openstack-labs/roles/neutron_server/README.md

 * service_plugins - list of service plugins to use
 * network_vlan_ranges - physical networks available for VLAN networks and ranges available for tenant networks
 * network_vxlan_ranges - list of ranges that can be used for the VXLAN ids of tenant networks
+* physical_network_mtus - list of specific network to MTU mappings